ankurk91/wp-google-map/readme.txt

 == Description ==
 Simple, light-weight and non-bloated Google Map Plugin for WordPress.<br>
-Written in pure javascript, no jQuery at all, responsive, configurable, no ads and 100% Free of cost.
+Written in pure javascript, no jQuery at all, responsive, configurable, no ads and 100% free of cost.

 = Notable Features =